Attention-augmented Spatio-Temporal Segmentation for Land Cover Mapping: Experimental Results

-Figure \ref{fig:segmentationmaps} shows predicted segmentation maps on randomly selected patches along with ground-truth labels from CDL and high resolution google satellite images.
-The first three row shows of example from the Sentinel dataset (D1).
-Bi-LSTM Attn results in a predicted maps that is not spatially smooth due to the lack of spatial contextual information.
-There are also errors in other methods such as ConvLSTM and 3D-CNN as they suffer from false predictions.
-The segmentation maps of STATT match closely with the CDL labels and are more consistent spatially.
+\\ Figure \ref{fig:segmentationmaps} shows predicted segmentation maps on randomly selected patches along with ground-truth labels from CDL and high resolution google satellite images.
+We highlight the important areas using arrows for easy reference.
+Row 1, 2 and 3 shows of example from the Sentinel dataset (D1).
+The first row consists of an area of land with various crop varieties.
+Bi-LSTM Attn results in a predicted map that is not spatially smooth which highlights the quality of maps produced by spatio-temporal methods over their pixel-based counterparts.
+Moreover, STATT is best able to produce a spatially continuous and correctly classified output, as can be observed by arrow 1.
+There are also errors in other methods such as ConvLSTM and 3D-CNN in the almond fields, which can be observed in the top part of the field.

+The second row shows another crop patch on which STATT produces the cleanest prediction map.
+The other methods suffer from false predictions of urban within the barren area.
+ConvLSTM manages to produce false urban but gives false grapes which can be observed in the top right corner of the field.
+In this field as well, one can observe that the prediction map of Bi-LSTM Attn is not continuous, as seen by speckles of Cotton within a field of Tomatoes.
+Another interesting detection of STATT is the fact that it identifies a water reservoir, marked by arrow 2, which is not shown even in the groundtruth USDA labels.

+The third row shows a patch of grapes and almonds.
+As observed by arrows 3 and 4, STATT produces the best map, correctly distinguishing between classes like grapes, tree crops and almonds.
+We notice that ConvLSTM and 3D-CNN predict wrong crop classes at arrow 4 and produce noncontinuous maps at arrow 3.

 Similarly, in the fourth row we show an example from the Planet dataset (D2).
-As expected, the predicted map produced by CALD is not spatially smooth, whereas 3D-CNN and ConvLSTM produced maps which shows confusion between Tree Crops and Cashew.
+Due to lack of convolutional layers in CALD, the predicted map produced is not spatially smooth spatially smooth due to the lack of spatial contextual information.
+3D-CNN and ConvLSTM produce maps which show confusion between Tree Crops and Cashew as denoted at arrows 5 and 6.
 From the qualitative analysis of the predicted maps, it can be seen that STATT not only detects challenging classes but also has less false positives when compared to the baselines.
-Specific details of the arrows are provided in the supplementary material of the paper.